 Integration of theory and practice of personnel and program supervision of early childhood education.
-Designed specifically to provide practical field supervisory experience of one or more early child- hood teachers.
+Designed specifically to provide practical field supervisory experience of one or more early childhood teachers.
 Enrollment limited to Ed.S. students.

-799. Master's Comprehensive Examination (0).
-899. EDS Comprehensive Examination (0).
-Educational Administration and Supervision (AED) 646.
-Studies in Education (1-10).
+- 799. Master's Comprehensive Examination (0). - 899.
+EDS Comprehensive Examination (0).

+Educational Administration and Supervision (AED)

+- Studies in Education (1-10).
 Pr., Departmental approval.

-Study of a special problem in administration, supervision, guid- ance, or higher education using research techniques.
-Maximum of 5 hours may be earned toward the M.Ed.
-650. Seminar in Area of Specialization (1-10).
+Study of a special problem in administration, supervision, guidance, or higher education using research techniques.
+Maximum of 5 hours may be earned toward the M.Ed. - 650.
+Seminar in Area of Specialization (1-10).
 Pr., Departmental approval.

 Advanced graduate students and professors pursue cooperatively selected concepts and theoretical formulations.

-670. Fundamentals of Supervision (5).
+670. Supervision of the Instructional Program (4-5).
 Pr., Departmental approval.
-Study of the supervisory process, including such topics as the theoretical framework in which supervision takes place; the pur- pose, functions, and processes of supervision; supervisory tasks and skills; and the methods of evaluating supervision.
-671. The Supervision Internship (1-10).
-Pr., Departmental approval.
-The course will employ an issue-analysis approach to problems currently facing the public schools in general and supervision in particular.
-Concepts, trends, practices, innovations, and theories of supervision will be examined in psychology, sociology, social psy- chology, anthropology, political sciences, and the humanities.
-A practicum will be provided with an emphasis on the application of concepts, principles, and skills acquired in previous course work.
-681. Introduction to Educational Administration and Supervision (5).
-Pr., Departmental approval.
-An introductory course designed for superintendents, principals, teachers, and other educational leaders.
-Topics covered include purposes of organization and administration on federal, state, and teachers, and other educational leaders.
-Topics covered include purposes of organization and administration on federal, state, and local levels; financial support and accounting; operation of plant; school-community interaction; and personnel administration.

-E, S, C. (E) Elementary level, (S) Secondary level, (C) Combined N-12 level.
-The Principal Internship (1-10).
-Pr., Departmental approval.

-The purpose of this course is to assist the prospective principal in acquiring the technical, human, and conceptual skills necessary to function as a local school administrator.
-Emphasis is placed on the task areas of educational administration such as organization and structure, instructional program development, staff personnel, student personnel, community relations, physical facilities, and finance and business management.
-A practicum component provides students with supervised field experience in a school.
+Study of the supervisory process, including the theoretical framework for supervision and the purposes, functions, and processes of work for supervision and the purposes, functions, and processes of supervision.
+The relationships among the school's curriculum, instructional program, and supervision will be studied.

-The Leadership Role in Educational Administration and Supervision (5).
-Pr., Departmental approval.
+The Supervision Internship (1-10), Pr., Departmental approval.